 Steam-assisted gravity drainage (SAGD)

-Cenovus is a leader in the development of SAGD.
+We’re a leader in the development of SAGD.
 We don’t mine or use large-scale excavation of the land.
 We don’t have big trucks.
 And we don’t have tailings ponds.
 We drill.

 Working to improve

 SAGD isn’t a single solution – it’s a complex technology that will keep improving as innovative advancements are made.
 One of our ongoing objectives is to advance technologies that increase oil production using the smallest amount of water, natural gas, electricity and land.
 In fact, we have dedicated people working on multiple technology development projects in various stages.
+Some of the technology we’re implementing that improves SAGD include electric submersible pumps, flue gas recirculation, solvent aided process (SAP) and blowdown boilers.